Chapare Province

 Chapare ([tʃaˈpaɾe], also called The Chapare, is a rural province in the northern region of Cochabamba Department in central Bolivia.
-The majority of the territory consists of valley rainforests that surround the area's main waterway, the Chapare River, which is also a tributary of the Amazon River.
+Most of the territory consists of valley rainforests that surround the area's main waterway, the Chapare River, which is also a tributary of the Amazon River.
 The provincial capital is Sacaba, 11 km east of Cochabamba.
 Its principal town is Villa Tunari, a popular tourist destination.